Motion Guided LIDAR-camera Self-calibration and Accelerated Depth Upsampling for Autonomous Vehicles: Conclusion

 \section{Conclusion}

-In this work, we proposed both a novel motion based self-calibration method for multi-modal LiDAR and camera sensors and a method to generate depth upsampled reconstructions from sparsely measured re-projected LiDAR data.
-The results of our experimentation show that the motion based registration is an efficient metric of similarity between re-projected LiDAR and camera which can constraint alignments both spatially and temporally and effectively decouple the alignment function from the potentially different modality measurements (e.g., intensity vs 3D point).
-One additional benefit of our method is that it is capable of self-calibrating which is highly appealing to mobile robotics and AV applications specially in mass deployment cases where usage of target based methods can become very expensive or even prohibitive.
-We also found that our method for depth upsampled reconstruction achieves state of the art performance for the real-time deployment category.
-The balance between performance and computational complexity of our depth upsampling make it an attractive method perfect for mobile robotics applications (e.g., AV's) imposing real-time requirements.
+This work proposed both a novel motion based self-calibration method for multi-modal LiDAR and camera sensors and a method to generate depth upsampled reconstructions from sparsely measured re-projected LiDAR data.
+The experiments on recorded real-data show that the proposed motion based registration function performs well as a similarity metric between the re-projected LiDAR and camera measurements.
+It is efficient in constraining alignments both spatially and temporally and effective in decoupling alignments from the modality differences between intensity and 3D measurements.
+An additional benefit is that the newer method requires no targets and is capable of self-calibrating on the fly.
+Such properties, are highly attractive to general mobile autonomous robots and self-driving cars for which current practices include calibration in specialized target-based calibration facilities often expensive and impractical for mass production.
+The results also indicate that the proposed method for depth upsampled reconstruction achieves state of the art performance for the real-time deployment category.
+The algorithm renders depth reconstructions preserving smooth regions while respecting sharp edge discontinuities.
+The balance between performance and computational complexity of our depth upsampling makes it an attractive method perfect for mobile robotics applications imposing real-time requirements.